 Where to Stay in Redstone

 I’m almost reluctant to give away our favorite, secret getaway, Redstone Cliffs Lodge.
-You’ll be welcomed by Jonathan, your English innkeeper, who will get you settled into your “cabin” with the Crystal River bubbling behind your room.
+Settle into your “cabin” with the Crystal River bubbling behind your room.

 You can’t help but relax and wind down, and with only one small area of this town with cell phone service, you can unplug and soak in the beauty of a true Colorado Rockies getaway.